Skip to content

 Citicoline

-Citicoline provides choline and cytidine, which are the raw material for acetylcholine, phosphatidylcholine and uridine.
-These neurohormones optimize neural synapses and improve concentration, memory, focus and verbal understanding [11, 12, 13].
+Citicoline provides choline and cytidine, which are the raw materials for acetylcholine, phosphatidylcholine, and uridine.
+These neurohormones optimize neural synapses and improve concentration, memory, focus, and verbal understanding [11, 12, 13].

 Benefits of Citicoline during Intermittent Fasting: Citicoline provides the energy needed for the brain to keep running and to form new neural connections [14].